tornoz/nevenoe-bot/README.md

 Translates the breton sentences using the termofis translator.
 This can also be triggered by using the reaction emoji "bot_trein" on a message.

+`!wikeriadur [term]`
+Gets the definition of a given term from br.wiktionary.org (results in breton).

 ## Installation

 run